Quasolaris/RSA_mada_Project/README.md

 ## Known bugs
 When CLI or any fileService mathods get called alot of times in a short time, an error occurs.
 The error is because the stream needs some time to close.

-+Fix on user site
-  Run fileService methods not in short amounts of time, let the stream close befor new read/write operation.
+Fix on user site: Run fileService methods not in short amounts of time, let the stream close befor new read/write operation.

 ## Changelog